twildhage/AdvancedLaneFinding/writeup_report.md

 ### Camera Calibration

+#### 1. Some Notes

+*In order to calibrate the camera, 17 chessboard images which are made by the camera are used.
+In order to validate the quality of the calibration, the camera matrices and the distortion coefficients are evaluated.
+For the camera matrix the first singular value is used.

+Plotting the distortion coefficients and the first singular value of the camera matrix, one can observe that in both case, the plots show a converging behaviour.
+I interpret this as a sign, that the calibration became "stationary" and more samples would not further increase the quality of the calibration.*
+![alt text][image8]

+![alt text][image7]

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+**Briefly state how you computed the camera matrix and distortion coefficients.
+Provide an example of a distortion corrected calibration image.**

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]